Bronco Mendenhall: 2007 season

-Mendenhall and the Cougars repeated as MWC champions in 2007 behind another perfect 8-0 MWC season and 11–2 final record.
+Mendenhall and the Cougars repeated as MWC champions in 2007 behind another perfect 8-0 conference season and 11–2 final record.
 They finished the season ranked No. 14 in both the Associated Press and USA Today polls, BYU's highest finish in the national polls since 1996.
 To complement their 16-game conference win streak, the Cougars boasted the nation's longest overall winning streak at 10 games.
 BYU reached its third consecutive Las Vegas Bowl, again winning in dramatic fashion after blocking UCLA's last second field goal to preserve a 17–16 victory.
 En route, Mendenhall became the first coach in school history to lead the Cougars to two consecutive bowl game victories in his first three years as head coach.
 A defensive specialist, Mendenhall helped BYU finish as the nation's 10th-ranked defense.

 2008 season

 In 2008, BYU finished 10–3 overall and 6–2 in the MWC to achieve three straight 10-win seasons and become the first teams in Cougar history to go unbeaten at home over three consecutive seasons.
 BYU earned a spot in the national polls each week during the season, including a ranking as high as No. 7.
-Mendenhall led BYU to a third-place finish in the MWC at 6–2 and yet another bowl berth in Las Vegas where the team lost to Arizona by a score of 31–21.
-BYU became one of only nine schools nationally to be ranked in the top 25 of the final BCS standings each of the past three seasons, with only five teams winning more games than the Cougars over that same time span.
-While stressing the need for balance in life, Mendenhall began a string of Academic All-Americans at BYU in 2008 as three Cougars—Matt Bauman, Kellen Fowler and David Oswald—were named ESPN the Magazine Academic All-Americans, a program record.
+Mendenhall led BYU to a third-place finish in the MWC at 6–2 and yet another bowl berth in Las Vegas where the team lost 31-21 to Arizona.
+BYU became one of only nine schools nationally to be ranked in the top 25 of the final BCS standings each of the past three seasons, with only five teams winning more games than the Cougars over that time span.
+While stressing the need for balance in life, Mendenhall began a string of Academic All-Americans at BYU in 2008 as three Cougars—Matt Bauman, Kellen Fowler, and David Oswald—were named ESPN the Magazine Academic All-Americans, a program record.

 Junior wide receiver Austin Collie was named to six different All-America teams, including first-team All-America from CBSSports.com and second-team from The Associated Press.
 Collie led the nation in total receiving yards and receiving yards per game.
 He set the BYU single-season record of 1,538 receiving yards.
 Future NFL players Max Hall and Dennis Pitta were also among the top players in the nation at their respective positions.